dDevtwoK/React-Project_1/README.md

-React with Redux(on-depth), include firebase and stripe
+React with Redux (on-depth), include firebase and stripe See on Crown_Clothing Project